CannerCMS/docs.canner.io/docs/schema-overview.md

 ## JSX Tags
-There are serveral available tags, as listed below.
+There are several available tags, as listed below.

 **Root**
 - \<root />